 5. Azure DevOps

-Azure DevOps is another comprehensive platform, this time with the substantial backing of Microsoft Azure.
+Azure DevOps is another comprehensive platform.
+This one has the substantial backing of Microsoft Azure.
 It offers cloud-hosted pipelines for Linux, macOS, and Windows, with web, desktop, and mobile app build options.
-Azure DevOps supports cloud and on-premises deployments across a range of languages, and it includes extensible support for container registries such as Docker Hub and Azure Container Registry.
+Azure DevOps supports cloud and on-premises deployments across a range of languages.
+It also includes extensible support for container registries.
+These include Docker Hub and Azure Container Registry.

 The most obvious drawback of Azure DevOps is that it’s built to be natively compatible with Microsoft Azure.
 That said, external integrations such as AWS Toolkit for Azure DevOps make it relatively easy to clear the gap between cloud providers.